veebch/hometime/README.md

 (*nb. make sure you are using the right port name, as shown in the port listing command above*)

 Done!
 All the required files should now be on the Pico.
 Whenever you sconnect to USB power the script will autorun.

+## Configuration

+You can edit the code to give your start/end time for each day.
+That and a number of other parameters are in `main.py`